Sunnxxxx/Study-GeniusPro/README.md

 ## Overview

-The Study GeniusPro endeavor is geared towards innovating education through the integration of an AI-based study companion and tailored study resources
+The Study GeniusPro endeavor is geared towards innovating education through the integration of an AI-based study companion and tailored study resources.

 ## Study GenuisPro: What is it?